carbon-language/carbon-lang/lldb/docs/use/symbolication.rst

    -i, --interactive     parse all crash logs and enter interactive mode

-The source for the "symbolication" and "crashlog" modules are available in SVN.
+The source for the "symbolication" and "crashlog" modules are available in git.